 Building a mobile app first-party data strategy

 Mobile app privacy has been at the forefront of the news for the mobile app ecosystem, new technology restrictions have fueled company mergers reacting to impending changes from historically traditionally carefree, unregulated data sharing practices.
-IOS 14 changes, cookiepocalypse, GDPR, CCPA and the planned Google GAID restrictions are just some of the increasingly restrictive policies that are changing the ecosystem.
-For mobile app developers, a popular outcome of these policies is the rise of belief that utilization of first-party data will be the path forward for mobile app developers and marketers:
+IOS 14 changes, cookiepocalypse, GDPR, CCPA, and the planned Google GAID restrictions are just some of the increasingly restrictive policies that are changing the ecosystem.
+For mobile app developers, a popular outcome of these policies is the rise of the belief that utilization of first-party data will be the path forward for mobile app developers and marketers:

 “The race to agglomerate as much first-party data in light of these ecosystem changes has already begun, with frenzied M&A in both the ad tech and mobile content spaces,”